seanke/SpellingDifficultyCalculator/README.md

 ## Deployment

 Changes pushed to `main` are built and published to GitHub Pages via a GitHub Actions workflow.
-Enable GitHub Pages in the repository settings with the **GitHub Actions** source.